 Essential oils (lavender, chamomile) : These oils are known for their relaxing properties and can be included in creams or serums to help soothe the skin while reducing anxiety.

-Go For Protection facial treatment has been formulated with prebiotics, hyaluronic acid and antioxidants, ingredients that fight against excessive production of cortisol.
+Go For Protection facial treatment has been formulated with prebiotics, hyaluronic acid and antioxidants, ingredients that fight excessive cortisol production.

 Cortisol production: regulation and influencing factors

-The daily cortisol cycle: morning peak and diurnal decline
+The daily cortisol cycle: morning peak and daytime decline

 Cortisol follows a daily cycle called the nycthemeral rhythm.
 This cycle includes a morning peak that typically occurs between 6 a.m. and 8 a.m.
 This peak corresponds to the time when the body prepares to face the challenges of the day.

-Then, cortisol levels gradually decline throughout the day.
+Cortisol levels then gradually decrease throughout the day.
 The lowest level is usually reached around midnight, when the body is in rest and recovery mode.

 This diurnal cycle is regulated by ACTH, a hormone secreted by the pituitary gland.
-Variations in cortisol levels throughout the day are essential to maintain our energy and alertness.
+Fluctuations in cortisol levels throughout the day are essential for maintaining our energy and alertness.

 It should be noted that this rhythm can be affected by various factors such as stress, lack of sleep or certain pathologies.